kyle-render/distribution/docs/content/about/configuration.md

 [Apache htpasswd file](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
 The only supported password format is [`bcrypt`](https://en.wikipedia.org/wiki/Bcrypt).
 Entries with other hash types are ignored.
 The `htpasswd` file is reloaded if its modification time has changed since distribution last loaded it.
-If the file is invalid, the registry will display an error and will not start.
+Errors loading the `htpasswd` file will cause distribution to fail any authentication attempts.

 > **Warning**: If the `htpasswd` file is missing, the file will be created and provisioned with a default user and automatically generated password.
 > The password will be printed to stdout.